"Epic two-day blowout" coming to Seattle Premium Outlets this weekend | Curated

 As part of the first-ever National Outlet Shopping Day this weekend, there are going to be some ridiculous deals at Seattle Premium Outlets.

-If you’ve been thinking about heading across the line for some spring shopping, this is a great weekend for it.
+If you’ve been thinking about doing some spring shopping, this is a great weekend for it.

 Simon — which owns the outlet — recently announced a program celebrating National Outlet Shopping Day on June 11 & 12.